QubesOS/qubes-doc/configuration/secondary-storage.md

 Reboot the computer so the new luks device appears at /dev/mapper/luks-b209... and we can then create its pool, by doing this on a dom0 terminal (substitute the b209...
 UUIDs with yours):

-    # First create the physical volume
+First create the physical volume

     sudo pvcreate /dev/mapper/luks-b20975aa-8318-433d-8508-6c23982c6cde

-    # we will use for example "qubes" as the <vg_name> (LVM volume group name)
+Then create the LVM volume group, we will use for example "qubes" as the <vg_name>:

     sudo vgcreate qubes /dev/mapper/luks-b20975aa-8318-433d-8508-6c23982c6cde

-    # and then use "poolhd0" as the <thin_pool_name> (LVM thin pool name)
+And then use "poolhd0" as the <thin_pool_name> (LVM thin pool name):

     sudo lvcreate -T -n poolhd0 -l +100%FREE qubes

-    #finally we will tell Qubes to add a new pool on the just created thin pool
+Finally we will tell Qubes to add a new pool on the just created thin pool

     sudo qvm-pool --add poolhd0_qubes lvm_thin -o volume_group=qubes,thin_pool=poolhd0,revisions_to_keep=2

-By default VMs will be created on the main Qubes disk, to create them on this secondary HDD do the following on a dom0 terminal:
+By default VMs will be created on the main Qubes disk (i.e. a small SSD), to create them on this secondary HDD do the following on a dom0 terminal:

-    #Finally we can create new VMs (here untrusted-hdd) on the secondary hard disk
     qvm-create -P poolhd0_qubes --label red unstrusted-hdd